Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Introduction

-The problem of distributed optimization under bit budget constraints is considered in \cite{lin2020achieving, mayekar_2020}. \cite{lin2020achieving} considers smooth and strongly convex objectives, and derive a lower bound on the minimax convergence rate defined in \eqref{eq:minimax_defn_smooth}, along with a matching upper bound.
+\textbf{Communication-Constrained Distributed Optimization.} Much work has been done in recent years to address the communication bottleneck in distributed optimization. \textit{Variable-length} coding schemes were proposed in \cite{alistarh_NeurIPS_2017_qsgd}.
+The bit-requirement of these quantization schemes are optimal in expectation, but their worst-case performance is not.
+Our work considers \textit{fixed-length} quantizers for the setting where precision constraints are imposed as a pre-specified bit-budget of $R$-bits that needs to be strictly respected even for worst case inputs.
+The problem of distributed optimization under bit-budget constraints is considered in \cite{lin2020achieving, mayekar_2020}. \cite{lin2020achieving} considers smooth and strongly convex objectives, and derive a lower bound on the minimax convergence rate defined in \eqref{eq:minimax_defn_smooth}, along with a matching upper bound.
 However, their upper bounding algorithm has exponential complexity and hence, practically infeasible; whereas, our proposed algorithm \textbf{\textbf{\textsc{DGD-DEF}}}, which uses \textbf{DSC} for quantization has polynomial complexity and achieves the minimax lower bound to within constant factors.
 For the setting of general convex and non-smooth objectives, \cite{mayekar_2020} provides a lower bound to the minimax suboptimality gap defined in \eqref{eq:minimax_defn_non_smooth}.
-Using their proposed quantizer \textit{RATQ}, they also give an upper bound which characterizes the minimum bit budget required to attain this minimax optimal lower bound to within an iterated logarithmic factor in $d$.
+Using their proposed quantizer \textit{RATQ}, they also give an upper bound which characterizes the minimum bit-budget required to attain this minimax optimal lower bound to within an iterated logarithmic factor in $d$.
 Compared to this, \textbf{\textsc{DQ-PSGD}} uses $R + o_n(1)$ bits per dimension, and attains a suboptimality gap within constant factors of the minimax lower bound.
 Here, $R$ is specified as a constraint and is beyond the algorithm designer's control and $o_n(1)$ is a term that goes to zero as $n \to \infty$.
-A fixed length nearly optimal coding scheme that employs \textit{random rotations} was used in \cite{abdi_fakri_aaai, konecny2017federated, suresh_distributed_mean_estimation}.
-In our work, we also propose a computationally simpler relaxation of \textbf{DSC}, namely \textbf{NDSC} that achieves the minimax lower bounds to within a logarithmic factor $O(\sqrt{\log n})$.
-We note that our proposed \textit{near-democratic embeddings} boil down to \textit{random rotations} when square orthonormal transforms are used.
-When Hadamard transforms are considered, these works assume that the dimension $n$ is such, that a Hadamard matrix can be constructed.
+A fixed length nearly optimal coding scheme that employs \textit{random rotations} was used in \cite{suresh_distributed_mean_estimation, abdi_fakri_aaai}.
+Orthonormal transforms for random rotations were also used in \cite{hadad_erez_2016_IEEE_TSP}.
+However, their goal was to design quantizers that achieve low statistical correlation between signal and quantization error rather than minimizing the $\ell_2$ quantization error, which is more relevant for quantizing gradients in distributed optimization, when the distribution of quantizer input is not known.
+In our work, we also propose a computationally simpler relaxation of \textbf{DSC}, namely \textbf{NDSC} that achieves the minimax lower bounds to within a logarithmic factor.
+We note that our proposed \textit{near-democratic embeddings} boil down to \textit{random rotations} when square orthonormal transforms are used, i.e., \textbf{NDSC} is a generalization of random rotations.
+When Hadamard transforms are considered, these works assume that the dimension $n$ is such that a Hadamard matrix can be constructed.
 However, it might not necessarily be true, and naive heuristics like partitioning the vector or zero-padding in order to make the dimension equal to the nearest power of $2$ can be suboptimal. \textbf{NDSC} performs better than random rotations in such cases.
-Another popular strategy to reduce the communication requirement is \textit{gradient sparsification} \cite{alistarh_topk_neurips_2018, barnes_2020_rtopk, karimireddy_2019_error_feedback, stich_2018_sparsifiedSGD}, which reduces the dimension of the vector being exchanged.
-We note that our coding strategies, \textbf{DSC} and \textbf{NDSC} can be used in conjunction with these sparsification methods.
+Another popular strategy to reduce the communication requirement is \textit{gradient sparsification} that reduces the dimension of the vector being exchanged.
+Our coding strategies, \textbf{DSC} and \textbf{NDSC} can be used in conjunction with these sparsification methods.
+We provide a comparison of our work with existing quantization and sparsification strategies in Table \ref{tab:compression_schemes_comparison}.